 - f.
 In the Confirm Password field, re-enter the password. - g.
 In the CN, Common name field, enter the FQDN of the cluster that AuthorizationService is installed on. - h.
 In the first DNS Name field, enter the Security Module FQDN for one of the nodes of the cluster. - i.
-In the second DNS Name field, enter the Security Module FQDN for the other node of the cluster. - j.
+In the second DNS Name field, enter the Security Module FQDN for the second node of the cluster.

+In a 100-Agent configuration, AuthorizationService is installed on Avaya Oceana[®] Cluster 1 that contains three nodes.
+Therefore, you must also configure the DNS Name field for the third node of the cluster.

+- j.
 In the IP Address field, enter the IP address of the cluster. - k.
 In the Token field, select P12 file. - I. Click Add. - 2.
 Create a keystore by performing the following steps: - a.
 On the System Manager web console, click Services > Security > Certificates > Authority. - b.
 In the navigation pane, click Public Web. - c.
 On the EJBCA welcome page, in the navigation pane, click Create Keystore. - d.
 On the Keystore Enrollment page, enter the user name and password that you specified while creating the end entity. - e.
 Click OK. - f.
-Select the Key Length as 2048 bits. - a.
+Select the Key Length as 2048 bits. - g.
 Click Enroll. - h.
 Save the certificate file.